3.4 Fall Prevention, Body Mechanics, and Environmental Safety

 Key Takeaways

-- Fall prevention begins before movement: check the care plan, footwear, call light, clutter, brakes, lighting, and the resident's current condition.
+- Fall prevention starts before movement: check the care plan, footwear, call light, clutter, brakes, lighting, and the resident's current condition.

 Fall prevention, body mechanics, and environmental safety

-Falls can cause fractures, head injuries, fear, loss of independence, and longer recovery.
-A CNA may spend more time at the bedside than anyone else, so the aide is often the first person to notice a fall risk.
-Prevention is not one action.
-It is a pattern of checking the resident, the room, the equipment, and the plan before movement.
+Falls cause hip and wrist fractures, head injuries, fear, loss of independence, and longer recovery — and they are among the most common adverse events in long-term care.
+The CNA usually spends the most time at the bedside, so the aide is often the first to notice a rising fall risk.
+Prevention is not one action; it is a habit of checking the resident, the room, the equipment, and the plan before any movement.

 | Risk clue | CNA response | Escalation point |